team113sanger/dermatlas_germlinepost_nf/README.md

 - `nih_germline_resource`: path to file containing the information of the set of genes used by the NHS for [germline cancer predisposition diagnosis - prepared by mdc1@sanger.ac.uk](https://gitlab.internal.sanger.ac.uk/DERMATLAS/resources/national_genomic_test_germline_cancer_genes/-/tree/0.1.0?ref_type=tags)
 - `cancer_gene_census_resoruce`: Cancer gene Census list of genes form COSMIC v97
 - `flag_genes`: path to a list of [FLAG](https://bmcmedgenomics.biomedcentral.com/articles/10.1186/s12920-014-0064-y#Sec11) genes, frequently mutated in normal exomes.
+- `publish_intermediates`: logical (whether to publish large intermediate files (BAM and CRAMs)to the output directory)

 Default reference file values supplied within the `nextflow.config` file can be overided by adding them to the params `.json` file.
 An example complete params file `tests/test_data/test_params.json` is supplied within this repo for demonstation.